 If they decide against treatment, everyone must stand firm on the changes they had committed to making in their relationship with the individual.
 It will be difficult, but your strength will, in time, help him or her to understand what needs to be done.
 Don’t delay in the consequences; to be effective, the impact must be felt right away.

 Be strong in your decision to stage an intervention.
 It is a loving process that is designed to show the subject what is happening around them and open their eyes to the consequences of addiction.
 This highly effective method can bring about life altering change in a person’s life.
-Contact St. Gregory Retreat Centers to see what we can do to help you in this life saving process.
+Contact St. Gregory Recovery Center to see what we can do to help you in this life saving process.